karakun/karakun.github.io/_posts/2018-06-24-web-components-and-microservices.md

 title:  "How web components can help to create frontends for microservices"
 author: hendrik
 featuredImage: sweets
-excerpt: "This post gives an overview of different patterns that can be used to define frontends for microservices.
+description: "This post gives an overview of different patterns that can be used to define frontends for microservices.
 In additon the post shows how you can make use of web components together with a microservice based archicture to reduce the duplication of code and provide a constinent ui / ux for a complete application landscape"